NickLin910221/NickLin910221/README.md

-- 👋  Hi, I’m @NickLin910221.
+Hi, I’m @NickLin910221.

--     I'm a student in Taiwan.
+I'm a student in Taiwan.

--     I'm do my best to research and develope the Coding combined with the Finance.
+I'm do my best to research and develope the Coding combined with the Finance.

--     Here is my Github to store the source code.
+Here is my Github to store the source code.

--     If you have any good advice or comment, it's weicomed.
+If you have any good advice or comment, it's welcomed.

 <!---